Commands Reference

 /config tools

-/config messaging
+/config daemon

-/config messaging
+/config daemon

 /config theme